 - Procedures for the design, analysis and auditing of static control flooring/footwear systems

 It is the purpose of this paper to show that the electrostatic performance of footwear/flooring systems, defined as the electrostatic potential of personnel arising out of the use of these systems, can be predicted with adequate precision based on component resistance data alone, and further to present resistance testing methodologies which are at once more relevant and more reproducible than most in common usage today.

-- Why Most Static Programs Fail
+- 8 Reasons Why ESD Programs Fail

 A well-designed, comprehensive, fully realized program is a must for manufacturers serious about ESD control.